meldaw84/-The-offecial-GROMACS-molecular-simulation-toolkit./docs/dev-manual/change-management.rst

 following the link that is output on the command line.

 Your repository should be in sync with the GROMACS repository.
-To ensure this, use ``git fetch`` to obtain the newest branches, then merge the master branch into your branch with ``git merge master`` while on your branch.
+To ensure this, use ``git fetch`` to obtain the newest branches, then merge the main branch into your branch with ``git merge main`` while on your branch.

 Naming branches
 ---------------

-Good names: documentation_UpdateDevelopersDocsTOGitLab, nbnxm_MakeNbnxmGPUIntoClass, pme_FEPPMEGPU.
+Good names: documentation_UpdateDevelopersDocsToGitLab, nbnxm_MakeNbnxmGPUIntoClass, pme_FEPPMEGPU.
 Bad names: branch1234, mybranch, test, etc

 Reviewing someone else's uploaded code